 Major Weeds Controlled

 Glyphosate is a nonselective herbicide.
 Most plants are controlled or severely injured.
-Woody perennial weeds often require higher doses than seedling broadleaf weeds.
+Established weeds require a higher dose or repeated application than small seedling weeds.

 Major Weeds Not Controlled

 Several species are not well controlled by glyphosate including dayflower, doveweed, cutleaf eveningprimrose, established white clover, morningglory and several pine species.
 Weeds under poor growing conditions such as water stress or disease and insect damage may show erratic or reduced control.
 Many perennial weeds, particularly woody species, are not well controlled when treated at non-optimal times.
-Field horsetail (Equisetum arvensis) and legumes are not well controlled.
+Field horsetail (Equisetum arvensis) is not well controlled.